Preferential acceleration of heavy ions in magnetic reconnection: Hybrid-kinetic simulations with electron inertia: Discussion and conclusion

 Note that the SEP events are detected in space far away from their acceleration sites on Sun.
 The observed scaling of abundance enhancement with $Q/M$ and other features of these events may, therefore, not necessarily be the effect of only acceleration but also of the transport of particles from the acceleration site to the detection site.
 In fact, 3-D test particle modeling of the inter-planetary transport of relativistic protons from the source region on Sun shows that the spectra of the particles is highly observer dependent and do not necessarily reflect the source spectra \citep{Dalla2020}.
 Such transport effects are possible for the spectra of heavy ions as well.
-Nevertheless, magnetic reconnection is a potential candidate for the preferential acceleration of heavy ions which may provide a power law dependence of the abundance enhancement on $Q/M$, as suggested by the results presented here.
-More detailed studies on the relative roles of the different acceleration mechanisms operating in magnetic reconnection in the abundance enhancement will be presented in a future publication.
-Note that we did not find any extra-ordinary abundance enhancement of ${}^3$He$^{2+}$ in our simulations.
-This, however, does not rule out the role of magnetic reconnection in the abundance enhancement of ${}^3$He$^{2+}$ as our simulations are carried out only for limited range of parameters.
+However, observations of impulsive events (their intensity time profiles, velocity dispersion, and anisotropies) indicate their nearly scatter-free propagation with scattering mean free paths $> 1$ au (e.g., \cite{reames2020, reames2022} and therefore a direct comparison with acceleration models is meaningful (\cite{Mason2002} and references therein).
+The authors point out that while the effects of interplanetary propagation on these events are not large, definitive resolution requires observations close to the Sun.